-SLEEP 2017 was held in Boston, Massachusetts and attended by over 4,500 residents, fellows, physicians, technicians, and sleep professionals.
-The meeting was highlighted by a keynote presentation from H. Craig Heller, PhD on Interactions between sleep and circadian rhythms in health and disease.
+SLEEP 2017 was held in Boston and attended by more than 4,500 physicians, scientists, advanced practitioners and sleep technologists.
+The meeting was highlighted by the keynote presentation from H. Craig Heller, PhD, "Interactions between sleep and circadian rhythms in health and disease."

 Attendees enjoyed interacting with leaders in the field of sleep research and sleep medicine at the exhibit hall, poster hall, and general session presentations.
 Attendees were able to make the most of the experience by participating in the SLEEP Trail, an interactive experience based on Boston’s famous Freedom Trail, which allowed one attendee to win a 60” curved television!